nouyang/janson299r/wk7/README.md

 * 11/30: outline / very rough draft due
 * 12/7: rough draft or report due
 * 12/14: Final report due and we'll talk about it

+# Todo

+* Error bars
+* Calculate area *within* the room, as opposed to removing rectangles that fall outside the room at all.
+I do the latter currently which results in a lot of paths going through the narrow extra spaces near the walls.